dastonmoy/LS-PrePost/README.md

-# LS-Prepost
+# LS-PrePost Environment Setup to work in LS-Dyna in Unix OSs
-The repository will shed light on the installation procedure for LS-PrePost: a Pre and Postprocessing freeware used for LS-Dyna developed by its parent company LSTC
+The repository will shed light on the installation procedure for LS-PrePost: a Pre and Postprocessing freeware used for LS-Dyna developed by its parent company LSTC.
+It can be considered as a step-by-step guide to install and open LS-Dyna in Ubuntu or similar Unix operating system.

-﻿# LS-Dyna Environment Setup for Ubuntu (Unix) OS

-This document can be considered as a step-by-step guide to install and work with LS-Dyna in Ubuntu or similar Unix operating system.

 ## First Time LS-PrePost Installation